10 Most Popular Dry Red Wine Styles: A Comprehensive Guide

 Sangiovese

-As the primary grape in Italy’s famous Chianti wine, Sangiovese features bright acidity, earthy flavors, and a hint of sour cherry, making it a go-to option for Italian cuisine.
+As the primary grape in Italy’s famous Chianti wine, Sangiovese is a notable Italian red wine featuring bright acidity, earthy flavors, and a hint of sour cherry, making it a go-to option for Italian cuisine.
 This italian red wine grape has a very thin skin.
-Therefore it can only be found in climates which math its demands.
+Therefore it can only be found in climates which match its demands.

 Syrah